-Correctional Officer At FCI Dublin Charged For Abusive Sexual Contact With Female Inmate
+Correctional Officer at FCI Dublin Charged for Abusive Sexual Contact with Female Inmate

 “Above all else, the Bureau of Prisons is charged with providing safe and humane treatment of all who are in their custody,” said Deputy Attorney General Lisa O. Monaco.
 “As this case makes clear, the Department of Justice is committed to holding BOP personnel accountable, including through criminal charges, when they fail to uphold their responsibility.
 Staff misconduct, at any level, will not be tolerated, and our efforts to root it out are far from over.”

 According to the indictment unsealed today, Chavez, 49, of Manteca, California, is employed as a correctional officer at FCI Dublin.
 FCI Dublin is a correctional institution that houses female prisoners and is operated by the Federal Bureau of Prisons (BOP).
 On the dates of the charged crimes, Chavez was assigned to the position of Cook Supervisor/Foreman.
 As a correctional officer, he supervised and had disciplinary authority over the female inmates incarcerated at FCI Dublin.
-Chavez was trained in BOP policies and procedures, which included instructions that sexual, financial, and social relationships with inmates are prohibited.
+Chavez was trained in BOP policies and procedures, which included instructions that sexual, financial and social relationships with inmates are prohibited.

 The indictment charges two counts of abusive sexual contact by Chavez against a prison inmate occurring on separate occasions in October 2020.
 In each count, the indictment alleges that Chavez engaged in intentional sexual contact with “Victim 1.”
-Victim 1 is identified as a female inmate detained at FCI Dublin and thereby under the custodial, supervisory, and disciplinary authority of Chavez.
+Victim 1 is identified as a female inmate detained at FCI Dublin and thereby under the custodial, supervisory and disciplinary authority of Chavez.

-Chavez is charged with abusive sexual contact of a prisoner in violation of 18 U.S.C. § 2244(a)(4).
+Chavez is charged with abusive sexual contact with a prisoner in violation of 18 U.S.C. § 2244(a)(4).
 Each of the two counts carries a maximum statutory sentence of two years imprisonment, a three-year term of supervised release, and a $250,000 fine.
 However, any sentence following a conviction would be imposed by a court only after consideration of the U.S. Sentencing Guidelines and the federal statute governing the imposition of a sentence, 18 U.S.C. § 3553.